-If, in the opinion of the Affirmative Action Officer, or the designee, the assistance of an advocate for the complainant would be likely to assist in the taking of the complaint and the investigation thereof the Affirmative Action Officer, or the designee, shall so advise the complainant and the complainant, if they choose, may propose an advocate.
+If, in the opinion of the Affirmative Action Officer, or the designee, the assistance of an advocate for the complainant would be likely to assist in the taking of the complaint and the investigation thereof the Affirmation Action Officer, or the designee, shall so advise the complainant and the complainant, if they choose, may propose an advocate.
 The use of an advocate, or any particular advocate, shall be at the discretion of the Affirmative Action Officer, or the designee.
-The use of an advocate is intended to facilitate communication between the complainant and the Affirmative Action Officer, or the designee, but the Affirmative Action Officer, or the designee, shall always have direct access to the complainant.
+The use of an advocate is intended to facilitate communication between the complainant and the Affirmative Action Officer, or the designee, but the Affirmative Action Officer, or the designee, but the complainant and the Affirmative Action Officer, or the designee, but the Affirmative Action Officer, or the designee, shall always have direct access to the complainant.